juandtap/juandtap/README.md

 ## More About Me

 I am a Computer Science Engineering student with a focus on teamwork and adaptability, leadership skills, communication, and self-learning.
-I am passionate about artificial intelligence and backend development.
+I am passionate about artificial intelligence, Data Science and backend development.

+### Future Goals

+My goal is to secure an international position where I can contribute my skills and expertise while continuing to grow professionally.
+I am particularly interested in roles that allow me to work on cutting-edge AI technologies, innovative backend solutions, and data analysis or data science.

+Feel free to reach out to me if you would like to discuss potential collaborations, job opportunities, or simply to connect!